-As an Affiliate of ACF, you are:
+Affiliates of ACF are:

 Accredited: ACF is accredited through the Council on Foundation's National Standards for U.S. Community Foundations, and ensures all policies and procedures adhere to these standards.

 Legally Compliant: Affiliate Advisory Board members are protected from personal liability under ACF's Directors and Officers Insurance.
 ACF complies with all federal and state regulations and adheres to internal policies that ensure all activities comply with best practices.